Building your own sauna - what to consider

 Suitable materials for building your own sauna

-Correct ventilation
+Correct ventilation and air extraction

 Without correct ventilation, the sauna will not function properly and, in addition to rot and mould in the sauna area, there may also be health hazards for sauna visitors, mainly due to a lack of oxygen.